Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Definitions of Objects

-This algebra is equivalent to \(tot M_{k,1}\) as defined by Birget in \(\cite{birget2009monoid}\) for \(n,r=1\).
-It is also equivalent to the subalgebra of \(nM_{k,1}\) defined in \(\cite{birget2020monoid}\) containing only the total functions.
-Comparing this to a common definition of \(nG_{k,r}\), where we map the leaves of a pseudotree via a bijection to the leaves of another psuedotree, here we can map the leaves of of a psuedotree to any set of shrubberies.
+This monoid is equivalent to $\operatorname{tot} M_{k,1}$ as defined by Birget in \cite{birget2009monoid} for $n=1$ and $r=1$.
+It is also equivalent to the submonoid of $nM_{k,r}$ defined in \cite{birget2020monoid} that contains only the non-partial functions.
+The groups $nG_{k,r}=nV_{k,r}$ are then defined to be the groups of units of \(\operatorname{tot} n M_{k,r}\).
+Comparing our definition to a common definition of $nG_{k,r}$, where we map the leaves of a pseudotree via a bijection to the leaves of another pseudotree, here we can map the leaves of a pseudotree to any set of shrubberies.